George5070/pdsnd_github/README.md

 (2) Delete unnecessary comment from Line 125 to 134

+(3) Change the string variable "city_list" to "cityList" twice at Lines 17 and 19

 ### Files used
 Bikeshare_george.py
 The three city data files include washinton.csv, chicago.csv and new_york_city.csv.